Can You Change Medicare Supplement Plans With Pre-Existing Conditions?

 Federal law creates two windows during which Medigap insurers cannot apply medical underwriting, cannot deny an application based on health status and cannot charge a premium surcharge based on pre-existing conditions.

 These windows are the Medigap open enrollment period and guaranteed issue rights.
-The open enrollment period is a one-time window that closes permanently once it expires, while guaranteed issue rights can be triggered multiple times throughout a beneficiary's life by qualifying events.
+The open enrollment period opens once and never reopens.
+Qualifying events can trigger guaranteed issue rights multiple times throughout a beneficiary's life.

 During Your Medigap Open Enrollment Period